polaris-foundation/dhos-redis/README.md

 It will fail silently in the case of `set_value`, and will return the default value you specify (or `None`) in the case of `get_value`.

 ## Deploying
-You can deploy via a merge to `master`.
+You can deploy via a merge to `main`.
 This will require a version bump in `setup.py`, and appropriate release notes in `RELEASES.md`.